sigp/lighthouse/book/src/faqV2.md

 ### Sometimes I miss the attestation head vote, resulting in penalty.
 Is this normal?

 In general, it is unavoidable to have some penalties occasionally.
 This is particularly the case when you are assigned to attest on the first slot of an epoch and if the proposer of that slot releases the block late, then you will get penalised for missing the target and head votes.
-Your attestation performance does not only depend on your own setup, but also on everyone else's performance.
+Your attestation performance does not only depend on your own setup, but also on everyone elses performance.

 ### Can I submit a voluntary exit message without running a beacon node?